-Parameter Options Description Address Assignment Method AUTO, Manual AUTO: Automnatically assign an address to the enabled peripherals.
+Parameter Options Description Address Assignment Method AUTO, Manual AUTO: Automatically assign an address to the enabled peripherals.
 Manual: The user can assign addresses to the enabled peripherals.
-External Memory Base Address Displays the base address.
+External Memory Base Address - Displays the base address.
 You cannot change it.
-AXI Slave Base Address Displays the base address when the Address Assignment Peripheral and IO Base Address Wethod is set to A010.
-When the Address Assignment Method is Manual , enter the base address value.
+AXI Slave Base Address - Displays the base address when the Address Assignment Method is set to AUTO.
+Peripheral and IO Base Address - When the Address Assignment Method is Manual , enter the base address value.
 The wizard automatically rounds the value to 16 MB aligned addresses during IP generation.
 For example, 0x41234567 is rounded to 0x41000000.
-UARTn Address Offset - Displays the base address when the Address Assignment SPIn Address Offset - When the Address Assignment Method is Manual enter base I2Cn Address Offset - address value.
-The wizard automatically rounds the value to 4 GPIOn Address Offset - aligned addresses during IP generation.
+UART n Address Offset Displays the base address when the Address Assignment SPIn Address Offset - Method is set to AUTO.
+I2Cn Address Offset When the Address Assignment Method is Manual , enter base address value.
+The wizard automatically rounds the value to GPIOn Address Offset 4 KB aligned addresses during IP generation.
 For example, 0x4123 is rounded to 0x41000.
-APB3n Address Offset Displays the base address when the Address Assignment Method is set to AUTO.
+User Timer n Address Offset - APB3 n Address Offset Displays the base address when the Address Assignment Method is set to AUTO.
 When the Address Assignment Method is Manual , enter base address value.
 The wizard automatically rounds the value to APB sized aligned addresses during IP generation.
 For example, if the APB size is 64 KB, 0x23456 is rounded to 0x20000.
-On-Chip RAM Base Address Displays the base address.
+On-Chip RAM Base Address - Displays the base address.
 You cannot change it.